JeKo2022/Alignment-Faking-Demo-Llama3B-and-GPT40mini/README.md

 **Minimal Reproduction of Alignment Faking in Small LLMs**

-**Project Summary**
+[NB - extended version of this demo is under peer review] **Project Summary**
 This notebook presents a minimal reproduction of the helpful-only alignment faking setting discussed in Anthropic’s recent paper, applying it to two smaller models: Meta-Llama-3-8B-Instruct and OpenAI’s GPT-4o-mini.
 The goals of this experiment were threefold: